Urinary Incontinence: The Common Health Problem in Men That No One Talks About

 Not all UI problems are the same

 You’ll need to figure out what’s causing your leakage before trying to treat it, Dr. Berman says.
 Bladder leakage can range from the mildly annoying to majorly disrupting your life, but you can’t figure out the cause if you don’t talk to your doctor about it, she adds.
-(Do you know your personal risk factors for incontinence?)
 The first thing to know is that there are three main types of incontinence…

 This is the jumping-jack, swinging-a-golf-club, lifting-a-kid, sneeze-induced variety of bladder leakage.
 It comes on suddenly in response to some physical stimuli and stems from pelvic floor weakness or a weak urinary sphincter (or both), Dr. Berman says.
 Because men have a longer urethra than women, they are more prone to sphincter-related problems, she adds.
 This type is usually a “spurt” of urine and not a complete emptying of the bladder.
 Use these 10 tips to manage stress incontinence.